ApyrGeo/Daily-Frame/README.md

 The dashboard is the main page of the authentificated user.
 From here they can upload a post, like others posts or modify it's own (delete).

+The page keeps the user connected until he logs out, so if you reenter the site the Dashboard Page should open first.